saryazdi/Duckietown-Object-Detection-LFV/DuckietownObjectDetectionDataset.md

 This dataset can be found <a href="https://drive.google.com/drive/folders/1cTBoKrXJb0kajBGxhuBxJpbKaotHPX7O">here</a>.
 We provide annotations and a sample script to load the annotations.

 ## Overview
+In this work, we first identify most prominent objects.
+In the duckietown, we see duckies, duckiebots and cones on the road.
+To achieve this, we find useful logs containing all these obstacles.
+We preprocess these logs to get diverse set of frames with multiple obstacles.
 <table>
       <tr><td>Number of images</td><td>1956</td></tr>
       <tr><td>Number of object categories</td><td>3</td></tr>